News

 Trader Joe’s has blessed us with an abundance of food that now requires more workers to sort.
 Three older volunteers can no longer handle the demands of packing food boxes on busy days.
 Parking attendants are needed to direct guests where to park as parking space is very limited.

-Please direct any prospective volunteers to our Volunteer Coordinator, Debralynn Crowder, whose information is on the attachment.
+Please direct any prospective volunteers to Rita, whose information is below.

 Pantry News, Emergency Services, Donations Needed, and more!